Skip to Main Content

 • Help with feeding tubes

-Private Duty services are not covered by Medicare or Private insurance though may be covered by some long term care policies.
+Private Duty services are not covered by Medicare or Private insurance, though some long-term care policies may cover them.

 The Home Health category includes licensed medical services provided by registered nurses or licensed therapists.
-Skilled Nursing care, wound care, physical therapy, and palliative care are all examples of Home Health care.
-Home Health is 100% covered by Medicare Part A if certain requirements are met.
+Skilled nursing care, wound care, physical, occupational, and speech therapy, and palliative care are all examples of Home Health care.
+Home Health is 100% covered by Medicare Part A if specific requirements are met.

 • Hospice physician